-A few of you use your FSA to purchase over-the-counter (OTC) medications...
-As a result of Health Care Reform, the IRS will require a prescription for OTC medication to be eligible for reimbursement.
-This change is for medicine purchased on January 1, 2011 or later.
+FSA: Over-the-Counter (OTC) Purchases As a result of Health Care Reform, the IRS will require a prescription for OTC medication to be eligible for reimbursement.
 Go to www.DiscoveryBenefits.com for other reform updates.

 For dependent care expenses, the IRS requires you to substantiate: